-Turn OFF electrical loads, using whatever means provided in your vehicle (such as a main line circuit breaker or transfer switch).

-NOTE: If starting from the generator control panel, turn OFF loads by setting the generators main circuit breaker to "OFF" or "OPEN".
-If starting from a Remote Panel, turn OFF loads using whatever means is provided in the vehicle (such as a main circuit breaker).
+Turn OFF electrical loads, using whatever means provided in your vehicle (such as a main line circuit breaker or transfer switch.
+NOTE: If you start the engine with start/stop switch on the generator control panel, turn OFF loads by setting the panel's main breakers to their "OFF" or "OPEN" positions.
 Electrical load circuits will be turned ON after the generator has started, stabilized and warmed up.

-- 2. If you have not started the engine in more than two weeks, press the Fuel Pump Primer switch and hold it for about 30 seconds to prime fuel system.
-However, if the engine is warm, skip Step 2. - 3.
-Hold the engine Start/Stop Switch at START to crank engine.
+- If you have not started the engine in more than two weeks, press the Fuel Pump Primer switch and hold it for about 30 seconds to activate the automatic shut-off function.
+However, if the engine is warm, skip Step 2. - To crank and start the engine, hold the start/stop switch at START.
 Release the switch when the engine starts.